 Loops in the real world

 Loops are a fundamental programming concept.
-It’s a way to repeat something over and over again.
-What things are repeated in the real world?
+They are a way to repeat something over and over again.
+Can you think of things that are repeated in the real world?

 Are you curious to explore other applications of this concept in the real-world?
 They are all around us – brushing teeth is 30 back and forths on each part of your mouth – chopping vegetables in the kitchen – even breathing!
-Can you hold conversations like this with your son or daughter?
+Can you hold conversations like this with your child?

 Tying it back to code

 A parent curious about coding concepts is going to be able to connect with their young student.
 Discussing concepts off of the computer will naturally lead to looking at code together.
 You can easily ask, “can you show me an example of a loop in one of your projects?”

 Don’t worry, you don’t have to write any code, or even understand it.
 Just giving your son or daughter the opportunity to explain the code is a great way to engage on the subject they are interested in.
 It will provide an opportunity to provide positive reinforcement with “wow that’s cool”, “great job”, and “keep it up”!